-- Large Sweetspot – Often near field monitors offer a small sweet spot.
-As you start to move about you’ll notice the difference.
+- Large Sweetspot – Near field monitors often offer a small sweet spot.
+As you start to move about, you’ll notice the difference.
 With these, you’ll have a little more freedom to move around without it impacting the sound.

 - USB Connectivity – The Studio 50USB speakers offer a USB connection point.
 Simple and easy to connect without taking up any of your existing sound connection points.